 I buy lunch, of course.
 And Friday, well what the heck, I’ll get back on track next week, right?

 Now, what happens when we go back and review our budget?

 If you’re like me, the inner critic, that voice in our head, tells us how we’re no good at budgeting and we’ll NEVER stick to our budget.
 So why try?

 The critic is wrong.
 There is a way to stick to our budget.
 And it’s NOT guilting ourselves to do better.
 The answer is creating an action plan for success.

 In my work lunch example, I bought lunch on Thursday not because I’m a failure at discipline, I bought lunch because I hadn’t planned an alternative and had I no other option but to fall back on old habits.

-The key then to sticking to your budget is building better money habits.
+The key then to sticking to your budget is creating healthy financial habits.

 When we create a budget, we make the mistake of cutting out stuff from our lives.
 We’re going to cut out work lunches, and we’re going to cut out takeaway and we’re going to cut out clothes shopping and we’re going to cut, cut, cut.